perinazzoo/perinazzoo/README.md

 ### Hi there!
-My name is Gabriel and I'm a Web Developer.
+My name is Gabriel and I'm a Software Developer.

 - 🎨 In my free time I like to make illustrations